 - Communicates professional expertise, plus personal and professional dedication and values

 - Reflects progressive public relations industry practices and high standards

-How old is the Accreditation Program and who administers the exam?
+How old is the Accreditation Program, and who administers the exam?

 What does it cost to take the Examination for Accreditation in Public Relations?

 The fee is $385, although both FPRA state and the Capital Chapter offer rebates.
 Please note that examination fees are non-refundable or transferable.
-Examination fees will be forfeit if a candidate does not cancel or reschedule his/her computer-based examination appointment by noon at least two (2) business days prior to the appointment date.
+Examination fees will be forfeit if a candidate does not cancel or reschedule his/her computer-based examination appointment by noon at least two (2) business days before the appointment date.
 If a candidate misses his/her appointment, he/she will not be rescheduled and will forfeit all fees paid.